Lyme Disease Test Accuracy: False Negatives and Clinical Diagnosis

 - Delayed Lyme disease diagnosis

-These pathways explain why laboratory results often do not match clinical presentation.
+These pathways help explain why laboratory results do not always match clinical presentation.

 Understanding Lyme Disease Diagnosis

-Patients with negative tests often still have symptoms consistent with Lyme disease.
-See the Lyme disease symptoms guide for the full range of neurologic, cardiac, and systemic symptoms.
+Patients with negative tests may still have symptoms consistent with Lyme disease.
+See the Lyme disease symptoms guide for neurologic, cardiac, musculoskeletal, and systemic symptom patterns.

 This mismatch between symptoms and testing contributes to delayed Lyme disease diagnosis.

-Clinical diagnosis—based on symptoms, exposure history, and response to treatment—remains essential when laboratory results do not match clinical presentation.
+Clinical diagnosis—based on symptoms, exposure history, and overall presentation—remains essential when laboratory results do not fully explain the clinical picture.

 Understanding Test Accuracy and Limitations